Initiatives to Conserve Biodiversity

 Research on KODA

 Shiseido has discovered through conducting joint research*1 with Sumitomo Forestry Co., Ltd. that KODA (α-Ketol-OctadecaDienoic Acid), which is a new type of natural plant fatty acid with the stimulatory effect of activating flower initiation (process of flower formation), has a stimulatory effect on rhizogenesis (root formation) of cuttage.
 Application of this effect has significantly increased the propagation rate of Somei-yoshino cherry trees through cuttage, for which root formation was previously considered unstable.

 Subsequently, together with Sumitomo Forestry, Shiseido has succeeded in the propagation of successor saplings originating from camellia trees that are over 300 years old at Reikan Temple in Kyoto as well as 350 years old Camellia Sasanqua trees at Ankokuron Temple in Kamakura city that were in danger of dying due to decay.
 The stimulatory effect of KODA on rhizogenesis has contributed to preventing the loss of a "diversity of species" from a biodiversity perspective.

 Research on KODA started with developing cosmetic ingredients through plant tissue cultures.
 We are now researching in the joint project*2 on the development of flower initiation control technology of fruit trees.
-In addition, various research into KODA is currently underway in such areas as the agricultural products in which yields are declining due to global warming.
-Such technology is expected to contribute to the impact on agricultural products caused by climate change, which is induced by global warming.
+In addition, various research into KODA is currently underway in such areas as agriculture in which yields are declining due to global warming.
+The technology is expected to contribute to the improvement of the situation.

 The partners won the 18th Chemical and Bio Technology Prize for their discovery of KODA.